Mike Cuellar: Early life and first stints in the majors

 Miguel Angel Cuellar Santana was born in Santa Clara, Cuba, on May 8, 1937.
 One of four brothers, Cuellar's family made their living working in Cuban sugar mills.
 Not interested in pursuing that as a career, Cuellar joined the Cuban Army, which allowed him to play baseball on weekends.
 He threw a no-hitter for an army team in 1955, drawing attention from scouts.
-Following his army service, he pitched for a Nicaraguan independent team in 1956, then joined the Almendares winter league team over the offseason.
+Following his army service, he pitched for Cinco Estrellas in the Nicaraguan league in 1956, then joined Almendares of the Cuban Winter League over the offseason.

 In the 1950s, the Cincinnati Reds executed a working agreement with the Havana Sugar Kings of the Triple-A International League (IL), helping them acquire many Cuban players, including Cuellar.
 Cuellar struck out seven Montreal Royals in just over two innings of work in his first game with Havana in 1957.
 Used as a starting pitcher and as a relief pitcher (44 games, 16 starts), he posted an 8–7 record and led the IL in earned run average (ERA) with a 2.44 mark.
 The next season, he had a 2.77 ERA and a 13–12 record, pitching 220 innings.

 Entering the 1959 season, Cuellar was featured on a baseball card in a Topps set for the very first time, though the company misspelled his name as "Cueller."
 Part of Cincinnati's roster to begin the season, Cuellar made his major league debut with Cincinnati against the Philadelphia Phillies at Crosley Field on April 18, 1959.
 He entered the contest in relief of Don Newcombe in the second inning with the Reds losing 4–2.
 In his two innings of work, Cuellar surrendered a grand slam to Gene Freese in the third and a two-run double to Al Schroll in the fourth.
 The Reds went on to lose 14–9.
 His only other appearance with the Reds came three days later against the Milwaukee Braves.
 Again he pitched two innings in relief, giving up two runs as the Reds lost 7–4.
 After that, he was returned to Havana; it would be several years before he pitched in the major leagues again.

 For the rest of 1959, Cuellar had a 10–11 record and 111 strikeouts.
 Though his 11 losses were tied with four others for eighth in the league, he ranked eighth with a 2.80 ERA and fifth with 220 innings pitched.
 Havana won the IL championship and defeated the Minneapolis Millers in the Junior World Series.